 - Test the setup by posting a position manually:

-The location will then appear in the location widget of the corresponding Thng.
+The location then appears in the location widget of the corresponding Thng.

 Your Sigfox devices can now communicate with EVRYTHNG where you can build your IoT apps.
-Check our other walkthroughs here on the Developer Hub to learn more.
-Should you want to trial SigFox and EVRYTHNG for a pilot or commercial project, do not hesitate to contact us!
+See our other walkthroughs here on the Developer Hub to learn more.
+If you want to trial SigFox and EVRYTHNG for a pilot or commercial project, contact us.